Panama calls in U.N. to inspect North Korean arms ship

 "This ship was loaded so you can't unload it," security minister Mulino said on his Twitter account.

-Two more containers with suspected arms had been found in addition to the two already discovered, he noted.
+Two more containers with suspected arms have been found on the ship in addition to the two already discovered.

+Access points to the ship's storage areas were all "completely blocked" in breach of international regulations, when Panamanian officials boarded it, Mulino said.

-Earlier on Wednesday, Britain's U.N.
-Ambassador, Mark Lyall Grant, said the ship appeared to have violated a U.N. arms embargo on North Korea.
+Britain's U.N.
+Ambassador, Mark Lyall Grant, said the ship appeared to have violated the U.N. arms embargo.
 Britain is a permanent member of the U.N.
 Security Council.

-An eight-member panel of experts appointed by U.N.
-Secretary-General Ban Ki-moon monitors the Security Council sanctions imposed on North Korea.
+An eight-member panel of experts appointed by Ban Ki-moon monitors the Security Council sanctions imposed on North Korea.

 The experts are mandated to "gather, examine and analyze information from States, relevant United Nations bodies and other interested parties" on allegations of sanctions violations and report back to the 15-member Security Council.